Did Prehistoric Children Make Figurines Out of Clay?

 Roughly 30,000 years ago in what is now the Czech Republic, children likely sat digging clay from the ground where they lived, using it to form tiny ceramic animals and people.
 When the children were called away, perhaps to eat a meal, they left the completed figurines, assorted legs and heads, and undefined objects scattered on the ground.

-Some were later fired in the hearth, and some were left to the elements, according to a team of archaeologists who have submitted a paper about this example of prehistoric play to PLOS One that is currently under review.
+Some were later fired in the hearth, and some were left to the elements, according to a team of archaeologists who have published a paper about this example of prehistoric play in PLOS One in October.

 “I think the evidence they’re looking at is incredibly strong, and it is a really plausible explanation for what they’re finding,” says Jane Baxter, an anthropologist at DePaul University not involved with the study, and the author of The Archaeology of Childhood.
 “We are trying to understand our ancestors and … how we got here.
 These kinds of interpretations that create spaces for us to think about the fact that these were communities of people doing human activities and interacting with one another are essential.”